gu-eresearch/hpcWorkshop/content/21-modules.md

 ```
 {: .bash}

-Then you can see which packages are avaliable
+Then you can see which packages are avaliable.
+Below is an example of using R to create a list of the packages.

 ```
 > ip <- as.data.frame(installed.packages()[, c(1, 3:4)])